Nick Punt

 Personal

-In my free time I enjoy the outdoors, writing short stories, and tending my (not yet public) digital garden.
-I'm also involved in a community of storytelling game-makers in the SF Bay Area who are always cooking up new games to play.
+In my free time I enjoy getting outdoors and writing short stories.
+I'm also involved in a community of storytelling game-makers in the SF Bay Area that's always cooking up new experiences and games to play.

 In Bartle's player types model, I'm an Explorer.